ppy/osu-wiki/news/2021/2021-12-15-new-featured-artist-seraph.md

 Spanning across their discography of 10 years and counting, a heavy batch of **40** grand tracks are pre-timed and ready for mapping from [**Seraph**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/225)!

-[Atalanta](https://osu.ppy.sh/users/7543834)'s beatmap of [Seraph - Resurrection](https://osu.ppy.sh/beatmapsets/831738) provides a perfect sample of what **Seraph** brings to the table.
+::Atalanta::{ user-id=7543834 }'s beatmap of [Seraph - Resurrection](https://osu.ppy.sh/beatmapsets/831738) provides a perfect sample of what **Seraph** brings to the table.
 Watch as 16 players *sightread* the map with Sudden Death enabled, or if you're more of a "hands on" kind of person, dive into the beatmap for yourself!

 <div align="center">
     <video width="100%" controls>